CSV (Comma-Separated Values) is a text format for storing tabular data. It opens in Excel and Google Sheets and is used for data export and import.

 writer = csv.DictWriter(file, fieldnames=fields)

-writer.writeheader() # Write headers
+writer.writeheader() # write headers

 with open("accounts.csv", "r", encoding="utf-8") as file: